 Oxford County’s program will be carried out in two phases.

-• Phase 1 will begin the week of January 5, 2026, for all residences, registered multi-residential facilities, and businesses located in the City of Woodstock and the Township of South-West Oxford (SWOX).
+- Phase 1 began the week of January 5, 2026, for all residences and businesses located in the City of Woodstock and the Township of South-West Oxford (SWOX).
+The County is now opening the organics collection program to approved multi-residential properties.

 Multi-residential properties must apply to participate in the curbside program.
-We encourage registration as early as possible for municipalities that are part of the Phase 2 rollout.
+We encourage registration as early as possible.

 Joining the program